Posted by marilynch

 http://www.douglasmueller.net/intermezzo1/index.html

-Read about Carey Beebe at the Bach Fest website and on Wikipedia.
+Read about Carey Beebe on the Bach Fest website and on Wikipedia.

 Learn more about the Carmel Bach Festival.

 As do many other Santa Cruz County residents, Rich likes biking from Santa Cruz to Monterey.
-He had done so by early afternoon, July 29; but he still had more miles to pedal before reaching Carmel, where he was meeting his wife at the Bach Festival.
-Darn!
-No time to stop for pastries at Parker-Lusseau.
-Now that he knows Parker Lusseau–and nearly 200 other places in Monterey County give discounts to cyclists–Rich has another reason to bike down soon!
+He had done so by early afternoon on the day I shot this photo, July 29, 2011.
+He still had more miles to pedal before reaching Carmel, where he was meeting his wife at the Bach Festival; darn, no time to stop at Parker-Lusseau.
+Now that he knows that Parker Lusseau—and hundreds of other places in Monterey County—give discounts on Thursdays to people who bike.

 Rich, an assistant principal at a Santa Cruz County school, caught my eye when I noticed his Ortllieb bags and suspected he was biking a distance.
 His bike is a Soma “double-cross” out of San Francisco, suggested to Rich by his friend Mike.